 1. The following maintenance coverage apply:

-- a.
+a.
 Interim Maintenance

-- 1) Provide full protective maintenance services and equipment coverage for two (2) hydraulic passenger elevators upon removal of the first

-elevator for modernization and during the work implementation procedure, until final acceptance of the finished project.

-- 2) Interim full comprehensive maintenance services shall be provided in accordance with Section 14 01 20, Owner's Form of Agreement issued with the modernization documents for subsequent services. - 3) Costs related to interim maintenance shall be included in the base bid quotation. - 4) Interim maintenance shall be invoiced monthly until final acceptance of the last elevator and shall include the deduction for units out of service for upgrading.
+- 1) Provide full protective maintenance services and equipment coverage for three (3) traction elevators and one (1) sidewalk lift upon removal of the first elevator for modernization and during the work implementation procedure, until final acceptance of the finished project. - 2) Interim full comprehensive maintenance services shall be provided in accordance with Section 14 01 20, Owner's Form of Agreement issued with the modernization documents for subsequent services. - 3) Costs related to interim maintenance shall be included in the base bid quotation. - 4) Interim maintenance shall be invoiced monthly until final acceptance of the last elevator and shall include the deduction for units out of service for upgrading.